Signature of Collective Plasma Effects in Beam-Driven QED Cascades

-At the point of particle reflection, the particle momentum is dominantly transverse, which arises from the laser acceleration.
-Hence, the minimum particle gamma factor is $\gamma \lesssim a_0$, although the exact value depends on the laser amplitude when the particles are reflected.
-Thus, we provide the following ``rule of thumb'' for the maximum achievable pair plasma density and the relevant gamma factor
+Particle reflection is critically advantageous, because the maximum laser frequency upshift is induced when the plasma gamma factor reaches its minimum.
+Hence, we can assume $\gamma \sim a_0$ for the plasma gamma factor.
+Figure~\ref{sch}c shows that the maximum transverse momentum is $\sim a_0 m_ec$.
+Thus, one obtains the following ``rule of thumb'' for the maximum achievable pair plasma density and the relevant gamma factor

-These relations are valid if the laser is above the threshold intensity for particle reflection [\eqref{eqn:reflection}], and if the interaction time is long enough such that the cascade reaches its asymptotic state.
+if the condition given in \eqref{eqn:reflection} is met and the QED cascade reaches its asymptotic state.

-When the plasma density $n_p$ or the Lorentz factor $\gamma$ change non-adiabatically, the laser dispersion relation is modified and the laser frequency shifts correspondingly.
-As a result, the laser frequency increases in regions where the value $(n_p/\gamma)$ increases.
-For the simulation under consideration, the peak value of $n_p/\gamma$ corresponds to $6.7\%$ of the critical plasma density at rest $n_c\approx 1.71\times10^{21}\,\mathrm{cm}^{-3}$ of the drive laser.